VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/timeseries.m.md

   Returns 1 if the ndi.epoch.epochprobemap object EPOCHPROBEMAP is a match for the NDI_PROBE_OBJ probe and 0 otherwise.

-Help for ndi.probe.timeseries/epochprobemapmatch is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries/epochprobemapmatch is inherited from superclass ndi.probe
 ```

 ---